 Plans are then reviewed by the 4 Subcode officials.
 Reviews may take up to 20 business days.
-Bill Fisher, Building Official, reviews plans for structural design and handicap access.
+Mike Vecchio, Building Subcode Official, reviews plans for structural design and handicap access.
 John Rowe, reviews plans for fire safety elements.
 Electrical work is reviewed by Mark Hyer.
 John Quigley reviews plumbing systems and Robert Torrance completes the process.

 After fees are paid, the permit is issued.
 Construction can be completed by the homeowner or licensed contractor.

-Inspections are conducted by the Subcode Officials: John Quigley, Bill Fisher, John Rowe, and Mark Hyer; and inspector Ted Bianchi.
+Inspections are conducted by the Subcode Officials: John Quigley, Mike Vecchio, John Rowe, and Mark Hyer; and inspector Ted Bianchi.
 Generally, the building inspectors conduct inspections of footings, foundation, sheathing, framing, insulation, and final inspections.